-Build A Cult Following with The Cultural Framework Model
+Build A Cult Following with The Cult Operating System

-The Cultural Framework Model is the blueprint for turning your brand into an irresistible culture in and of itself.
+The Cult Operating System is the blueprint for turning your brand into an irresistible culture in and of itself.

-Build A Cult Following with The Cultural Framework Model
+Build A Cult Following with The Cult Operating System

 Is there any meaningful difference between a cult and a culture?